 - your representatives (including your legal adviser, accountant, mortgage broker, financial adviser, executor, administrator, guardian, trustee, or attorney);

 - fraud bureaus or other organisations to identify, investigate or prevent fraud or other misconduct;

-- external dispute resolution schemes; and
+- external dispute resolution schemes;

 - regulatory bodies, government agencies and law enforcement bodies in any jurisdiction.

 We may also disclose your personal information to others outside of SocietyOne where:

 - we are required or authorised by law or where we have a public duty to do so;

 - you may have expressly consented to the disclosure or the consent may be reasonably inferred from the circumstances; or